We are a responsible business and investor

 Arrow is committed in the jurisdictions in which it operates, to the prevention of financial crime, such as money laundering, the funding of terrorist activity, bribery and corruption, prevention of sanctions breaches, fraud and market abuse.
 Through risk-based internal procedures, policies and systems and controls, we strive to ensure that high standards of financial crime prevention and awareness are maintained by all employees and consultants, whether under a contract of employment or otherwise.
 Our procedures include the screening of new and existing customers against sanctions and PEP watchlists whilst monitoring existing customers through a daily monitoring regime which ensures timely and immediate reports of any positive outcomes.
 These activities are supported by annual financial crime training, which is mandatory across the Arrow Group for all new and existing employees.

 Arrow operates in accordance with all relevant laws and regulations, including those relating to human rights, which are specially addressed through a range of colleague-facing polices with oversight by the Group chief people officer and senior management in each jurisdiction.
-In addition, each year the board reviews and approves the Company’s Modern Slavery Act (MSA) Statement.
+In addition, each year we review the Company’s Modern Slavery Act (MSA) Statement.
 The existing MSA Statement was approved in May 2020.
-The board considers that the actions being taken by the Group to identify and/or address any potential modern slavery or human trafficking within its supply chain continue to be appropriate.
+We consider that the actions being taken by the Group to identify and/or address any potential modern slavery or human trafficking within its supply chain continue to be appropriate.

 It is pleased to report that the assessments undertaken in respect of the Group’s supply chain to date have not identified any modern slavery or human trafficking activity.
 In addition, all of Arrow’s senior managers completed modern slavery training during the year.